petterjuan/studio2.0/README.en.md

 ### Firebase

 - **Authentication:** The authentication flow leverages both client-side and server-side logic.
 User creation (`createUserWithEmailAndPassword`) is handled on the client for an immediate sign-in experience.
 Server Actions are then used to validate data and create a corresponding user document in Firestore.
-- **Firestore:** Used to store user profiles, including an `isAdmin` field for access control to the admin dashboard.
+- **Firestore:** Used to store user profiles (including an `isAdmin` field for access control) and user-generated workout plans.
-- **Server SDK:** The Firebase Admin SDK (`firebase-admin`) is used in Server Actions (`src/app/admin/actions.ts`) to perform privileged backend operations, such as fetching data for all users.
+- **Server SDK:** The Firebase Admin SDK (`firebase-admin`) is used in Server Actions to perform privileged backend operations, such as fetching data for all users.

 ### Stripe